jsafrane/scratch/storage-tests.md

 New code (or configuration):
 * **Prepare a container image with mount utilities for NFS, Gluster, iSCSI, Ceph RBD and CephFS**.
 There is proof-of-concept in [jsafrane/mounter-daemonset repo](https://github.com/jsafrane/mounter-daemonset).
 It will end up in `test/images/volume-tester/mount`.

+* **Add new option `--deploy-storage-utilities` parameters to `test/e2e.go`**.
+This will cause E2E test to install a DaemonSet with the aforementioned container on all nodes.
+All nodes then can use NFS, Gluster, iSCSI, Ceph RBD and CephFS (assuming they have correct kernel modules available).

+* Create a new job`
 The new job should:
 * Install Ubuntu cluster with `MOUNT_CONTAINERS`
 	  * ->
-	  * -> **Add new option `--deploy-storage-utilities` parameters to `test/e2e.go`**.
-This will cause E2E test to install a DaemonSet with the aforementioned container on all nodes.
-All nodes then can use NFS, Gluster, iSCSI, Ceph RBD and CephFS (assuming they have correct kernel modules available).
 ### Re-tag volume tests
 In order to have a new test job that tests most of the volume plugins, it's necessary to add `[Volume:<plugin name>]` to all tests, so we can `--focus=[Volume:.*]` in the test job.
 Existing `[Feature:Volumes]` will be kept to skip Ceph and iSCSI tests in most jobs that can't run them.